cloudflare/workers-docs/content/reference/apis/standard.md

 [Go to the docs](https://developer.mozilla.org/en-US/docs/Web/API/URL)

-_Note: Our URL implementation differs slightly from standards.
-To use an external implementation, you can [shim the URL class using webpack](/tooling/wrangler/webpack/#shimming-globals)._
+_Note: The Workers' Runtime's URL class behavior differs from the URL Spec documented above.
+If you'd like to use another URL implementation, you can [shim the URL class using webpack](/tooling/wrangler/webpack/#shimming-globals)._